 Marcy Campbell is an award-winning author of picture books and middle-grade novels, which have earned praise from The New York Times, The Wall Street Journal, School Library Review, The Horn Book, Kirkus Reviews, and many others.
 Her debut picture book was selected for the Junior Library Guild, chosen as a Top 10 Indie Next Pick, and was the recipient of awards including the Comstock Read Aloud and Crystal Kite Awards.
 Her books have been translated into eight languages and adapted for stage.
-Campbell lives in Ohio with her husband, two children and three furry companions.
+Marcy lives in Ohio with her husband, two children and three furry companions.
 Visit her at marcycampbell.com.

-Campbell grew up on a dairy farm in Illinois and began writing picture books when she was five, taping together booklets of pictures she drew.
+Marcy grew up on a dairy farm in Illinois and began writing picture books when she was five, taping together booklets of pictures she drew.
 She continued writing throughout her school years and earned a degree in Mass Communication, after which she worked in public relations for several years before returning to school to follow her true passion of fiction writing.

 She then earned an MA in Creative Writing and published many short stories, for adults, in literary journals, as well as essays in popular magazines, including Salon, The Writer and Ohio Magazine.
 She continues to write occasionally for adults.
 She has taught creative writing and composition at The College of Wooster and Eastern Michigan University.